 - Ask your web design company for a link

 - How to earn a backlink with a Visual.ly Infographic

-- 2 free high authority backlinks
+- Add 5 free backlinks from high authority websites

 - Don’t forget internal links